employment dispute arbitration in Downers Grove, Illinois 60516

 The arbitrator reviewed timesheets, emails, and witness statements from co-workers who supported Lauren’s claims about overtime and unsafe conditions.
 Furthermore, the company’s lack of adequate recording systems for overtime undercut their defense.
 Grayson submitted performance reviews highlighting some areas of improvement but failed to conclusively tie them to just cause for termination.

 On January 25, 2024, after thoroughly considering all evidence and testimony, Arbitrator Holden issued her award.
-She found in favor of Lauren Davis on the unpaid overtime claim but denied the emotional distress damages, stating insufficient proof of intentional harm.
-Grayson Manufacturing was ordered to pay Lauren $20,300 in back wages plus 6% interest, amounting to a total award of $21,518.
+She found in favor of Lauren Davis on the unpaid overtime claim but denied the emotional distress damages, stating insufficient proof of intentional harm. the claimant was ordered to pay Lauren $20,300 in back wages plus 6% interest, amounting to a total award of $21,518.
 The ruling also mandated Grayson to revise its timekeeping policies and provide supervisor training on workplace safety and employee rights.

 Tracy